Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

 \item Calculate the average loss for this sample of $N$ transitions

-\item Update the critic network with the objective of minimising the loss function $L$.\footnote{This involves applying back propagation and gradient descent procedures.}
+\item Update the critic network with the objective of minimising the loss function $L$.\footnote{This involves applying backpropagation and gradient descent procedures.}

-\item For the policy function, i.e., the actor network, the objective is to maximise its corresponding value function.
-This means that a value function $Q(s,a|\theta^Q)$ that follows a particular policy.
-In other words, the input action $a$ of $Q$ function is from the policy $\mu$, $a = \mu(s|\theta^\mu)$.
+\item For the policy function, i.e., the actor network, the objective is to maximise the value function predictions.
 Define the objective function as,

-\item This objective function could also be rephrased as minimising $-J(\theta^\mu)$.
-Update the actor network parameters with the objective of minimising $-J(\theta^\mu)$.\footnote{Similar to the critic network, the specific steps of updating ANN's parameters by minimising an objective function involves back propagation and gradient descent.}
+\item Maximising this objective function is equivalent to minimising $-J(\theta^\mu)$.
+Update the actor network parameters $\theta^\mu$ with the objective of minimising $-J(\theta^\mu)$.\footnote{Similar to the critic network, the specific steps of updating ANN's parameters by minimising an objective function involve backpropagation and gradient descent.}

 \end{itemize}